tiepdotme/website.source/blockchain.md

 ### Through a mature and tested consultancy framework, We can offer a range of services to our customer.

 **Education**
-Bring stakeholders within your organisation to a common level of understanding needed to fully appreciate the blockchain opportunity.
+Bring stakeholders within your organization to a common level of understanding needed to fully appreciate the blockchain opportunity.

 **Strategy**
 Professional advice and strategy formulation to guide your organisation through this brave new blockchain world.